Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Conceptual Framework and Methodology

 \subsubsection{Preliminaries of AI Text Detection}

-The detection of AI-generated text is commonly formulated as a binary classification task, where the input space $\mathcal{X}$ consists of the sequence of tokenized indices derived from a given text, and the label space $\mathcal{Y} = \{0, 1\}$ denotes the two distinct classes of $0$ for human-written text and $1$ for AI-generated text.
-To address this task, existing work primarily utilizes a pretrained neural network as a probabilistic classifier $M_\theta: \mathcal{X} \rightarrow [0,1]$, which assigns a probability $p$ to the input reflecting the likelihood of it being AI-generated \cite{solaiman2019release, hu2023radar}.
-This probability is then converted into a predicted label by applying a threshold, typically set at $0.5$.
-Thus, the final predicted label \( \hat{Y} \in \{0, 1\} \) is determined as follows:
+The detection of AI-generated text is commonly formulated as a probabilistic binary classification task, where the input space $\mathcal{X}$ is a sequence of tokens and the label space $\mathcal{Y}=\{0,1\}$ denotes human-written ($0$) versus AI-generated ($1$).
+Existing work primarily uses a pretrained neural network as a probabilistic classifier $M_\theta:\mathcal{X}\to[0,1]$ that assigns to each input a probability $p$ of being AI-generated \cite{solaiman2019release, hu2023radar}.
+This probability is then converted into the predicted label $\hat{Y}\in\{0,1\}$ by applying a threshold, typically $0.5$: